AninditaBasu/indica/topics/about_vs.md

 <hr/>

 This API contains the meanings of all nouns, except proper nouns, from the entire vedic corpus.
 Vedic literature comprises four vedas (Rig, Sama, Yajur, and Atharv).
-Each veda is a set of these articles:
+Each veda is a set of the following books:

 -  Samhitas: Hymns or songs to gods
 -  Brahmanas: Instructions on rituals